MrMG23/Farmacode/cloud_project/README.md

 There are configuration of Cloud Function:
 Function name = farmacode-function region = asiasoutheast2
 After this, for next step is code.
-For code use python 3.7, for details code in main.py and requirements.txt After this, deploy cloud function
+For code use python 3.7, for details code in 'main.py' and 'requirements.txt' After this, deploy cloud function
 Machine Learning model has deployed and integrate to firebase so can use in mobile app.